Is Sports Betting Legal in Florida? Yes, With One Big Catch (2026)

 1. A renegotiated compact letting the tribe sublicense commercial operators under its umbrella.
 Possible if the economics ever favor it, but the tribe currently captures the whole market alone.

 2. A citizen ballot initiative like Missouri’s 2024 measure.
 But Florida requires 60% voter approval for constitutional amendments and recently tightened initiative rules, making this the most expensive kind of campaign in the country’s toughest environment.
+California shows the ceiling: even $450 million couldn’t pass a betting measure there in 2022.

 3. Federal courts.
 Done; the challengers lost.